John B. Mortimer: Legal career

 Mortimer was called to the Bar at the Middle Temple in England in 1956.
 He took silk in 1971.
 He was elected a Bencher of the Middle Temple in 1981.

 Judicial career

 In 1985, Mortimer was appointed a Judge of the High Court of Hong Kong.

 From 1989 to 1995, Mortimer was a member of the Law Reform Commission of Hong Kong.

-In 1993, Mortimer was appointed a Justice of Appeal, and in 1997 became Vice President of the Court of Appeal of Hong Kong (a position in which he served until his retirement from the Court of Appeal in 1999).
+In 1993, Mortimer was appointed a Justice of Appeal, and in 1997 became Vice President of the Court of Appeal of Hong Kong (a position in which he served until he retired from the Court of Appeal in 1999).
 Between 1997 and 2015, he was a Non-Permanent Judge of the Hong Kong Court of Final Appeal.

 In 2002, Mortimer was elected as a Senior Bencher of the Middle Temple.

 In 2005, Mortimer was appointed as a Judicial Commissioner of the Supreme Court of Brunei Darussalam.
 Between 2010 and 2018, Mortimer served as President of the Court of Appeal of Brunei Darussalam.